red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

       `-coreos-luks-root-nocrypt 253:0    0 59.5G  0 dm   /sysroot
     sdb                            8:16   0  100G  0 disk
 	```
     Now identify the `/dev/disk/by-id/{id}` for the new drive and record for use in the next step.
 In some case it may be difficult to identify the new `by-id`.
 Compare the output from these two commands, `ls -l /dev/disk/by-id/` and `ls -alh /mnt/local-storage/localblock` to find the new `by-id`.
-In this case we know it is device `sdb` from the results of `lsblk`.
+In this case we know it is device `sdb` from the results of `lsblk` above.

 	```
     sh-4.2# ls -alh /dev/disk/by-id | grep sdb